SmithEcophysLab/biol43506350_spring2023/rubrics/feedback_rubric.md

-# Grading rubric for discussion lead of a recent literature article
+# Grading rubric for reading feedbacks
 For each class, students will be assigned a reading from either the book or primary literature.
 Typically, on Tuesday's this will consist of a "classic" literature article and on Thursday's this will be a more contemporary article.
 Students will be asked to read and provide a written summary of the article during the corresponding class.
 The summary should consist of a 1 paragraph summary that clearly shows that the student read the article as well as 2 questions that the student developed while reading the article.

 ## Paper summary (5 points)
 The one paragraph summary should summarize the article in the students own words.
 It should